CakeML/cakeml/candle/prover/compute_syntax/README.md

 Proofs related to term embeddings for the Candle compute primitive.

 [compute_syntaxScript.sml](compute_syntaxScript.sml):
-Definitions of term embeddings for the Candle compute primitive.
+Definitions of 'compute expressions' for the Candle compute primitive.